CrispCode/modux/manual/getting-started.md

     export class ComponentHeader extends Component {
         get template () {
-            // The template getter should return a string that can be converted to HTML.
+            // The template getter should return a string that can be converted to HTML or an HTMLElement
             // NOTE: The string must have 1 wrapping element.
 See in template.html return template
         }